 - If you see damages, not a result of normal wear and tear, let the tenant know you’ll be charging them for the repairs.

 - The tenant can either agree with your damage findings or dispute them.

-Consider “useful life” of appliances, to determine the cost of replacement
+Consider the “useful life” of appliances to determine the cost of replacement

 For the majority of apartment appliances and other products, their average useful life is eight to 10 years.
 Some items have a useful life that’s even longer.
 For instance, here are the useful lives of a few appliances greater than 10 years:

 - Dryers – 6.5 years

 After the walk-through, you may see damages to the gas range that are beyond repair.
 In this case, to determine the price you can charge the tenant, you first have to consider the useful life.
 If the appliance is already 9 years old, then you can only charge the tenant a fraction of the cost for a new one.
 In this case, only 6 years of useful life remains for the gas range.
 That means only 40% (6 divided by 15) of the actual cost of the replacement is the tenant’s responsibility.

 At Blueground, we take the hassle out of having to make this distinction.
 We provide property management services, handle all maintenance requests, and arrange cleanings.
 As such, our regular interaction with the tenant and your rental property means we can spot whether any damage has occurred and dispatch a technician to have it repaired right away.